EngineerBetter/engineerbetter-hugo/content/blog/debugging-your-development-process.md

 Each box on the diagram represent either an undesired symptom (it takes too long to get changes into production), an intermediate cause (CI pipeline takes too long), and a small number of root causes (the organisation incentivises hero culture).
 The boxes are linked by arrows of causation - an arrow going from one box to another represents a cause (from) and effect (to).

 Sometimes the causal links form feedback loops.
 They might be tight in scope, such as _Code is hard to test_ and _Developers don't believe in TDD_.
-Other times these loops span the entire diagram, wherein they reveal the forces that keep the organisation in its current rut: _"Throughput of the department is neither known nor visualised"_ causing _"Unbounded amounts of work enter the backlog"_, which through a series of intermediate causes means that no-one has the time to visualise the throughput capabilities of the department.
+Other times these loops span the entire diagram, wherein they reveal the forces that keep the organisation in its current rut: _"Throughput of the department is neither known nor visualised"_ causing _"Unbounded amounts of work to enter the backlog"_, which through a series of intermediate causes means that no-one has the time to visualise the throughput capabilities of the department.

 <figure>
   <img src="/img/blog/anonymous-crts.jpg" class="fit image">